MobileUpLLC/MobileUp-KMM-Template/iosApp/README.md

 │       │   └── ...
 │       ├── Launch
 │       ├── Pokemons - Feature example for the template.
-│       │   ├── PokemonController.swift - Inheritor of StackNavigationController, provides the representation of the whole feature.
+│       │   ├── PokemonController.swift - Inheritor of NavigatableHostingController, provides the representation of the whole feature.
+│       │   ├── PokemonView.swift - PokemonController's view that handle navigation via StackView.
 │       │   ├── PokemonListController.swift - NavigatableHostingController for hosting the Pokemon list view.
 │       │   ├── PokemonListView.swift - SUI view for the Pokemon list.
 │       │   ├── PokemonDetailsController.swift - NavigatableHostingController for hosting of the Pokemon details view.